Nikita-Pardeshi/anly_590_final_project_deliverable/Readme.md

 #### Folder structure details

-Each model related information are separated into 2 modules/ folders and provided here each of which contains a model and result fodler.
+Each model related information are separated into 2 modules/ folders and provided here each of which contains a model and result folder.
 To get a detailed understanding of the project, it might be a good idea to start on the Project Summary.

 #### Relevant Folders